eulersIDcrisis/pysdrweb/README.md

 (The list isn't exhaustive, but the goal is to support more browsers, not as many formats.
 The code should be easy enough to add more formats, however, if that is ever really needed.)

+Currently, this server appears to work on Firefox and Chrome, which support dynamically playing audio as it is downloaded.
+The hope is to support Safari in the future, but this is not yet implemented.

+### Goal

 The goal of this server is to support multiple formats and multiple clients simultaneously, without straining _too_ many